benpigchu/pikacube/README.md

 As part of mega-homework of FOP

+## Notice
+This project is still using ES5, and may be rewrite into ES6 when browsers generally support it.

 ## About input method
 ### TWD2 method(TWD)
 The TWD2 method(TWD) comes from [MagicCube by twd2](https://github.com/twd2/MagicCube).